QubitMatrix/Automated_MOSS_Plagiarism_Checker/README.md

 ## Execution
 1. Move back to the main directory and execute the script
-   `cd ../ && bash ./automate.sh "enter contest slugs here"`
+   `cd ../ && bash ./automate.sh "enter session number here"`
-   > Replace contest slugs with all the contest slugs (space separated) that are to be checked => Eg: `"daa-s1-a daa-s1-b"` can be given as contest slugs
+   > Eg: `bash ./automate.sh 1` can generate report for all contests with daa-s1-'section'
+   => Replace the sections list in `automate.sh` and `./Scraper/scraper_script.py` with the sections that you are handling

 > If execution gives an error `/usr/bin/env: ‘bash\r’: No such file or directory` it might be due to npm not being installed, install npm on the WSL distro and try again

 The final link will be available in `./moss/plagiarismReport.csv`
+The list of students with plagiarism above threshold will be stored in individual files `'contest_slug'.txt`

 If you have questions or ideas, just drop them in the issues section!